-1.11 There is currently no minimum separation distance in English planning law or guidance.
+1.13 There is currently no minimum separation distance in English planning law or guidance.
 What separation guidelines do exist in Scotland and Wales are explained as a general guide rather than a rule.
-Scottish Planning Policy 6 Annex A (1) states that:
+Scottish Planning Policy (para 190)(ii) states that: